Why Choose a Career in Dental Medicine

 The work of a dentist extends beyond the dental chair.
 Patient education is as important as the actual dental procedures as dentists teach good oral habits to promote good health.
 Dentists educate the general public on the importance of oral health and disease prevention.
 They interact with people of all ages, cultures and personalities.
 The dentist’s typical day is diverse and interesting.

 A good dentist also possesses creative talent.
 Dentists are artists and in order to brighten one tooth or realign an entire jaw, dentists must have the artistic sense to envision the aesthetic end-result to help their patients look their best.

 Dentists provide an essential health care service.
 They are highly respected within the community.
 Dentists are skilled, conscientious, civic-minded individuals who work with community leaders, educators, other health professionals and government officials.
-They often volunteer services to school health programs and to elderly, handicapped or poor citizens, demonstrating a selflessness that is a hallmark of professionalism.
+They often volunteer services to school health programs, the elderly, handicapped or disadvantaged citizens, and non-profit organizations demonstrating a selflessness that is a hallmark of professionalism

 Dentistry allows you to be your own boss.
 Dentists can balance their personal and professional lives to meet their individual needs and desires.
 Dentistry provides opportunities in a variety of private and public settings including private practice, teaching, research, public health and administration.